Stevens Institute of Technology: Research

 The research enterprise at Stevens features three national Centers of Excellence designated by the U.S. government: the National Center for Secure and Resilient (CSR) Maritime Commerce and the National Systems Engineering Research Center (SERC).
+The Acquisition Innovation Research Center (AIRC) is also part of the Systems Engineering Research Center.

 Stevens also features the Center for the Advancement of Secure Systems and Information Assurance (CASSIA), dedicated to advancements in cybersecurity.
 The center was developed in response to Stevens' designations by the Department of Homeland Security and the National Security Agency as a National Center of Academic Excellence in Information Assurance Education for the academic years 2003 through 2014, and as a National Center of Academic Excellence in Information Assurance Research for the years 2008 through 2013.

 The Center for Maritime Systems at Stevens works to preserve and secure America's maritime resources and assets.
 The center includes the Davidson Laboratory, a research facility focused on physical modeling and computer simulation of marine craft designs.
 The lab houses a 313-foot-long wave tank capable of recreating a variety of wave types for maritime testing.
 Work at the lab was dedicated to the war effort during World War II.
 The facility is one of only two designated International Historic Mechanical Engineering Landmarks in the United States.

 The Center for Maritime Systems contributed to the US Airways Flight 1549 Miracle on the Hudson recovery in 2009 by analyzing water currents to identify the best location to tow the plane and locate the plane's missing engine.

 The Center for Innovation in Engineering and Science Education (CIESE), part of the Schaefer School, provides expertise to improve K–12 science, mathematics, engineering and technology education, with the goal to increase the number of students pursuing STEM majors and careers in technological fields.
 CIESE received the Presidential Award for Science, Mathematics, and Engineering Mentoring in 2011.

 The Center for Environmental Systems (CES) develops environmental technologies through collaboration between faculty in the Department of Civil, Environmental and Ocean Engineering, the Department of Defense, and private enterprise.
 Principal research areas for CES include drinking water technologies, wastewater treatment, air pollution control, environmental systems modeling and monitoring, pollution prevention and minimization, and life-cycle assessment.